rcbops/zigzag/docs/integration_testing.rst

 As a prerequisite to running the integration tests the following environment variables must be set:

 - ``QTEST_API_TOKEN``
-    Your *personal* API token. (**DO NOT EVER USE THE SHARED AUTOMATION TOKEN!!!!!** You will be griefed endlessly if you do so!)
+    Your *personal* API token. (**DO NOT EVER USE THE SHARED AUTOMATION TOKEN!!!!!** You will be ridiculed endlessly if you do so!)
 - ``QTEST_SANDBOX_PROJECT_ID``
     The qTest project ID for the sandbox project. (**DO NOT USE A PRODUCTION PROJECT ID!!!!!** May the computer gods show you no mercy if you ever do this.)

-Once the appropriate environment variables are set you can execute the integration tests using the handy-dandy ``make`` task::
+Once the appropriate environment variables are set, you can execute the integration tests using the handy-dandy ``make`` task::

     $ make test-integration